tarikuamisganaw/fine-tune/documentation.md

 ● Ethical Considerations: Fine-tuned models may generate harmful or inappropriate content, necessitating ongoing efforts to ensure ethical behavior and safety.

-● Resource Intensiveness: Fine-tuning large models demands substantial computationa resources and time, posing challenges for smaller teams or organizations.
+● Resource Intensiveness: Fine-tuning large models demands substantial computational resources and time, posing challenges for smaller teams or organizations.

-● Unintended Outputs: There is no guarantee that fine-tuning will produce consistently correct outputs; models may generate plausible but factually incorrect responses, requiring careful validation.
+● Unintended Outputs: There is no guarantee that fine-tuning will produce consistently correct outputs models may generate plausible but factually incorrect responses, requiring careful validation.

 ● Model Drift: Over time, a fine-tuned model's performance may deteriorate due to changes in data distribution, necessitating regular monitoring and re-fine-tuning to maintain optimal performance.